Alejandro-Serna17/PiTunes/README.md

 - And that's it, you can now enjoy a personalized music experience where each tag brings up something new!

 ## Notes:
-- Since the program runs on an infinite loop, it can be killed using: `Ctrl + C`
+- Since the programs run on an infinite loops, they can be killed using: `Ctrl + C`
 - If there is a device not found error, re-connect to Raspotify using another device ex.
 Phone
 - If using a Raspberry Pi 5, the RPi.GPIO library won't be compatible.
 Use gpiozero instead: `pip install gpiozero`